Comparing Our ProBLEN HGH Supplements With Others

 Problems With GHR1000

 Question: I have been reading up on HGH for some time and found a site called HGHLOOK.
 The site talks about the research the owner did on HGH and the two best products he found.
 I was impressed and purchased GHR1000.
 Product delivery was extremely slow, weeks.
-Product arrived and I have been taking it for 3 weeks now.
+Product arrived and I have been taking it for three weeks now.
 No results, in fact everything they said it would do it seems to be doing the opposite.
-I contacted the company and this guys web site for help or advice but no response.
+I contacted the company and this guys website for help or advice but no response.

 I found out that if you purchase a product through this guys link he gets a commission.
 I think the site is a scam.
 BEWARE don't believe what he said.
 The company seems to sell high priced HGH that doesn't work.
-The two product he mentioned on his site are GHR1000 and GEN F20.
+The two products he mentioned on his site are GHR1000 and GEN F20.
 Stay away.